Home Blog Gibb's Reflective Cycle- it's Advantages & Disadvantages

 • Is the contribution made by others positive or negative?

 During this stage, the author analyzes the factors that contributed positively and negatively during the event.
-In this stage, the author evaluates the different options which can be taken by the author in the future during similar situations.
-In this stage, the author can take the help of different academic tools and models, which can help in formulating strategies for the future.
+In this stage, the author evaluates the different options that the author can take in the future during similar situations.
+In this stage, the author can use different academic tools and models to formulate strategies for the future.
 For instance, if the author faced any problem during the presentation process due to the need for proper structure.
-Then, the author can take the help of different tools for improving the presentation work in the future.
+Then, the author can use different tools to improve the presentation in the future.

 After analyzing various options during the situation, the writer needs to conclude the future.
 The creation of a conclusion helps in answering the following questions.

 • What are the different tools and steps that can be used by the author in future in cases facing the same situation?
-Are these skills available with the author, or do they need to be developed in future?
+Are these skills available to the author, or do they need to be developed in the future?

 • What different steps will the author take in the future?

-• How does the author reduce the negative impacts in future in similar situations?
+• How does the author reduce the negative impacts in similar situations in the future?

-• What different steps can be taken by the author to make the event more positive for others involved in the process?
+• What steps can the author take to make the event more positive for others involved?

-During this stage, the author makes an action plan based on the conclusion and how the author will position himself for similar situations in the future.
-It has become essential for the author to make the necessary changes and commit to the action plan for facing challenging situations more quickly.
+During this stage, the author makes an action plan based on the conclusion and how he will position himself for similar situations in the future.
+It has become essential for the author to make the necessary changes and commit to the action plan to face challenging situations more quickly.

 Advantages of Gibbs reflective cycle